MG Comet EV to launch tomorrow: Here is what to expect from it

 The MG Comet EV is a two-door, four-seat car that has a small footprint and road presence.
 MG Motor is projecting it as an ideal option on congested Indian city roads, also because it has a turn radius of just 4.2 meters.
 Based on parent company SAIC's GSEV platform, the Comet EV is being locally manufactured at the company plant in Gujarat's Halol.

-MG Comet EV, as mentioned, is one of the most compact EVs and that could be its main USP.
+MG Comet EV, as mentioned, is one of the smallest cars in India and that could be its main USP.
 Comet EV measures 2,974 mm in length, is 1,505 mm wide and stands 1,640 mm tall.
 It has a wheelbase of 2,010 mm.
 For purely reference purpose, the Maruti Suzuki Alto K10 measures 3,530 mm in length, is 1,490 mm wide and is 1,520 mm tall.

 The Comet EV has a 17.3 kWh battery pack inside which can be charged to full in around seven hours using a Type 2 charger.
 While it does not support fast charging, Comet EV can be plugged into a fast-charge plug.
 On one full charge, MG claims the Comet EV has a range of around 230 kms.